-The water level in the Marget Ann Mine rose over 1.1 ft during 2007; this is the third yearly rise in the last nine years.
-The water level in well S-4 decreased by 0.32 ft during 2007, which is a departure from last year's large increase.
+The water level in the Marget Ann Mine rose over 0.56 ft during 2008; this is the third year in a row that water levels increased and the fourth yearly rise in the last ten years.
+The water level in well S-4 decreased by 0.04 ft during 2008, similar to the decline seen in 2007.
 Figure 4-4 shows water-level hydrographs for these two sites with monthly precipitation totals shown.
 Water levels from 1994 through 1998 showed a consistent increase regardless of precipitation amounts.
 From 1999 through 2002, water levels declined, with little apparent influence from precipitation.
 Water levels in the Marget Ann Mine and well S-4 increased throughout 2003.
-The initial 2003 water-level rise occurred shortly after a substantial amount of precipitation in the spring (April) of 2003 and continued to rise regardless of precipitation trends the remainder of the year.
+The initial 2003 water-level rise occurred shortly after a substantial amount of precipitation in the spring (April) of 2003 and continued to raise regardless of precipitation trends the remainder of the year.
 During 2004 and 2005, water levels declined steadily throughout the year regardless of precipitation events.
-This trend reversed itself in 2006 and continued throughout 2007 with water levels rising in the spring (April), before leveling off in the late fall-early winter.
+This trend reversed itself in 2006 and continued throughout 2008 with water levels rising in the spring (April), before leveling off and declining in the late fall-early winter.
 This is the same trend observed in the MT Tech well and Orphan Boy Mine.

 Water levels in all four of the Outer Camp sites have a net increase since monitoring began.
-The increases vary from over 9 ft at the MT Tech well to over 29 ft in the Marget Ann and Orphan Boy mines.
+The increases vary from over 8 ft at the MT Tech well to over 30 ft in the Marget Ann Mine.